elsevierlabs-os/soda/docs/api.md

 * __punct__ - removes punctuation and phrase chunks input, then matches phrases against lexicon entries.
 Also case insensitive.
 * __sort__ - same as punct, except that words in phrase chunks are sorted and matched against similarly sorted lexicon entries.
 * __stem__ - same as sort, except words in phrases are stemmed using Porter stemmer and matched against similarly stemmed lexicon entries.
+* __fuzzy__ - matches texts by creating fuzzy Solr query, the level of fuzziness can be controlled with number of characters.
+The similar the word, the higher the confidence.

 __URL__ http://host:port/soda/annot.json